hirmeos/identifier_translation_service/README.md

 | Handle     | info:hdl   | info:hdl:10670/1.di2dtn                       |
 | URL        | http       | http://www.openbookpublishers.com/product/3   |
 | URL        | https      | https://www.openbookpublishers.com/product/3  |

+#### The canonical flag
+When multiple identifiers of the same scheme are associated with the same work, **you may set one and only one canonical URI per URI scheme and work**, which will be the returned value when the `strict` flag is used.

+The `/translate` path attempts to retrieve a unique identifier of the chosen URI scheme (e.g. translating from a urn:isbn to a info:doi), if more than one identifier of the same URI scheme is found the API will complain that it is not able to translate properly.
+The canonical flag makes sure that in such a case the API is able to translate to the desired canonical URI of that particular scheme.

+A work can have at most one canonical URI of each URI scheme (e.g. one canonical URL, one canonical ISBN, one canonical DOI, etc.).

 ### API routes
 The following methods are allowed: